TBI focused on previous ‘areas of interest’ in search for Summer Wells - NewsBreak

 The only piece of information released in the case was the TBI’s search for a red or maroon truck, which the TBI stressed could have been driven by a “ potential witness .”

-Summer’s mother, Candus Bly, spoke with News Channel 11 during an exclusive interview late last June — marking her first on-camera plea for Summer’s safe return.McMinn County woman accused of child sex crimes arraigned in court
+Summer’s mother, Candus Bly, spoke with our sister station WJHL during an exclusive interview late last June — marking her first on-camera plea for Summer’s safe return.McMinn County woman accused of child sex crimes arraigned in court

-Bly told News Channel 11 that Summer was last seen as she helped family members plant flowers in a garden.
+Bly said that Summer was last seen as she helped family members plant flowers in a garden.

 “Me and my mother and [Summer] were planting flowers, and we went in after we got done washing our hands, and she got a piece of candy from grandma,” Bly said in the June 28, 2021 interview.
 “And [Summer] wanted to go back over and see her brothers, and I said, ‘OK,’ and I walked her all the way over to the porch, and I watched her walking into the kitchen where the boys were watching TV.
 I told the boys, I said, ‘Watch Summer; I’ll be back.’
 And within two minutes, I came back, and I asked the boys where their sister was, and they said, ‘She went downstairs, Mom, to play with her toys in the playroom.’
 I said, ‘OK.’
 And I yelled downstairs for her a couple times, and I didn’t get no answer, which was unusual because usually she always answers me.
 And so, I went down there to check, and she was nowhere in sight.”